daattali/beautiful-jekyll/capstone/timeline.md

 #### Partner presentations

-We require that the capstone partners give a 30-minute presentation (allowing for 10-15 minutes of questions) to the students and MDS leadership over lunch at the UBC Vancouver campus.
+We require that the capstone partners give a 30-minute presentation (allowing for 10-15 minutes of questions) to the students at the UBC Vancouver campus.

 #### Partners provide legal documents and declare conflicts of interest